 Cole Hallman and Kevin Maldjian preformed with the Brett Favre Experience.
-Students Get Recognition with Academic Awards By: Amanda Karp On Tuesday, June 6th, at 6pm in the auditorium, students and parents alike were joined together along with members of the staff and groups of charity to celebrate the student's academic accomplishments.
+Issue Four 2016-2017 The Blue & Gray Page 11 Students Get Recognition with Academic Awards By: Amanda Karp On Tuesday, June 6th, at 6pm in the auditorium, students and parents alike were joined together along with members of the staff and groups of charity to celebrate the student's academic accomplishments.
 Everyone was dressed sharply as awards and scholarships were distributed amongst the students.
 Following Delaney Heffernan's rendition of the Star Spangled banner, the program began with remarks from Principal Coppola; the night was off to a great start as Mrs. Fenlon and Ms. Jaeger, the NHS Advisors presented their introduction.
 They introduced the Departmental Awards, which included winners such as: MaryGrace Iorio, Jack Luedekke, Kate Callahan, Jeff Petrulla, Nicole Zito, and Ally Kaden.
 After this, the Special Recognition Awards were presented, which were the NJ Science League Physics Recognition Award and the Academic Team Recognition.
-Succeeding this, there was the first batch of scholarship awards presented, with a multitude of winners including: Ally DeForge, Chris Driscoll, Brona Nielsen, Kyle Benjamin, Emily McLaughlin, and Brinley Schmidt.
-Then, fifty-eight seniors were given the Board of Education Award for their academic achievement, and this included some such as: Ben Barry, Caroline Carter, Lucia Donadio, Cady Formichella, Jackie Kurtz, Daley McCallum, Abby McHugh, Jada Scimeca, and Katie Zhang.
-After these students were awarded, four speeches - reflections of freshman, sophomore, junior, and senior year - were given by Quinn Gilbin, Dylan Lembo, Abby McHugh, and Emily McLaughlin, respectively.
-In between these four speeches, more scholarship awards were presented.
+Succeeding this, there was the first batch of scholarship awards presented, with a multitude of winners including: Ally DeForge, Chris Driscoll, Brona Nielsen, Kyle BenjaBelow: Students heading off-stage after receiving their awards.